WinchellWang/winchellwang.github.io/_posts/2023-04-24-Zeta_potential_&_point_0_charge.md

 ## 1.1 Electrodouble Layer

 The concept of zeta potential is tightly correlated with the theory of electrodouble layer (EDL).
 Now, we have an aqueous solution at the interface with a negative charged solid surface.
 We can simply cut the solution into 3 sectors based on the concentration of positive charged ions.
 It is easy to understand that only positive charged ions would lay on the surface, and form a single ion layer, since the negative charged ions are repelled from the surface and the positive ions are so love to stay on the negative charged surface.
 This thin layer is the first section, and the surface of this layer named **stern layer**.
 The repulsion force will, of course, decrease with the distance increasing, so it is reasonable that some of negative ions will mixed into a bunch of positive ions outside of the stern layer (Because the positive ions around the surface are so attractive to negative ions in solution.
 Who will refuse a lovely party that you are the only one boy/girl).
 Another layer, which contains part of mobile fluid from the solution which attached to the stern layer, hence, be called **slipping plane**.
-Everything outside the diffuse layer belongs to **bulk liquid**.
+Everything outside the slipping plane belongs to **bulk liquid**.
 The combine of bulk liquid and slipping plane is called **diffuse layer**.
 The electrical potential at the stern layer and slipping plane are **stern potential** and **zeta potential** respectively.

 We should notice that the reason of ions stay on the surface is not only electrostatic force or coulomb force, but also has the influences from chemical bonding, adsorption, etc. However, the discussion of why ions distributing like this is beyond my interest, so I would not spend my limited IQ in this complex world.